FeatheredSnek/vue-recipes/README.md

 # nuxtSalad
 Nuxt based website with salad recipes, server side rendered for SEO and sharing.
+[See it deployed to Fly.io](https://nuxt-salads-demo.fly.dev)

 ## Background and purpose
 After working with Vue SPAs for quite some time, I wanted to try SSR with Nuxt.